rainbowdashlabs/sql-java/README.md

 ```

 Now we want to test our connection.\
-Please not that we use Try-with-Resources here and everywhere from now on.
+Please note that we use Try-with-Resources here and everywhere from now on.

 ``` java
 private void testDataSource(DataSource dataSource) throws SQLException {